Wild in the Streets

-Wild in the Streets is a 1968 American comedy-drama film directed by Barry Shear and starring Christopher Jones, Hal Holbrook, and Shelley Winters.
+Wild in the Streets is a 1968 American dystopian comedy-drama film directed by Barry Shear and starring Christopher Jones, Hal Holbrook and Shelley Winters.
 Based on the short story "The Day It All Happened, Baby!" by Robert Thom, it was distributed by American International Pictures.
 The film, described as both "ludicrous" and "cautionary", was nominated for an Academy Award for Best Film Editing and became a cult classic of the 1960s counterculture.

 Plot

-Popular rock singer and aspiring revolutionary Max Frost (Christopher Jones) was born Max Jacob Flatow Jr. His first public act of violence was blowing up his family's new car.
-Frost's band, the Troopers, live together with him, their women, and others, in a sprawling Beverly Hills mansion.
-The band includes his 15-year-old genius attorney Billy Cage (Kevin Coughlin) on lead guitar, ex-child actor and girlfriend Sally LeRoy (Diane Varsi) on keyboards, hook-handed Abraham Salteen (Larry Bishop) on bass guitar and trumpet, and anthropologist Stanley X (Richard Pryor) on drums.
-Max's band performs a song noting that 52% of the population is 25 or younger, making young people the majority in the country.
+Popular rock singer and aspiring revolutionary Max Frost was born Max Jacob Flatow Jr. His first public act of violence was blowing up his family's new car.
+Frost's musical band, the Troopers, live with him, their women and others in a sprawling Beverly Hills mansion.
+The band includes his 15-year-old genius attorney Billy Cage on lead guitar, ex-child actor and girlfriend Sally LeRoy on keyboards, hook-handed Abraham Salteen on bass guitar, and trumpeter and anthropologist Stanley X on drums.
+Max's band performs a song that notes that 52% of the population is 25 or younger, making young people the majority in the country.

-When Max is asked to sing at a televised political rally by Kennedyesque Senate candidate Johnny Fergus (Hal Holbrook), who is running on a platform to lower the voting age from 21 to 18, he and the Troopers appear – but Max stuns everyone by calling instead for the voting age to become 14, then finishes the show with an improvised song, "Fourteen or Fight!", and a call for a demonstration.
-Max's fans – and other young people, by the thousands – stir to action, and within 24 hours protests have begun in cities around the United States.
-Fergus's advisors want him to denounce Max, but instead he agrees to support the demonstrations, and change his campaign – if Max and his group will compromise, accept a voting age of 15 instead, abide by the law, and appeal to the demonstrators to go home peaceably.
-Max agrees, and the two appear together on television – and in person the next day, using the less offensive mantra "Fifteen and Ready".
+When Max is asked to sing at a televised political rally by Senate candidate Johnny Fergus, who is running on a platform to lower the voting age from 21 to 18, he and the Troopers appear, but Max stuns everyone by instead calling for the voting age to become 14, and he finishes the show with an improvised song called "Fourteen or Fight!" and a call for a demonstration.
+Max's fans—and thousands of other young people—stir to action, and within 24 hours, protests have begun in cities around the United States.
+Fergus's advisors want him to denounce Max, but he instead agrees to support the demonstrations and change his campaign, but only if Max and his group compromise, accept a voting age of 15, abide by the law, and appeal to the demonstrators to go home peaceably.
+Max agrees, and the two appear together on television the following day, using the less offensive mantra "Fifteen and Ready".

 Most states agree to lower the voting age within days, in the wake of the demonstrations, and Max Frost and the Troopers campaign for Johnny Fergus until the election, which he wins by a landslide.
-Taking his place in the Senate, Fergus wishes Frost and his people would now just go away, but instead they get involved with Washington politics.
-When a Congressman from Sally LeRoy's home district dies suddenly, the band enters her in the special election that follows, and Sally – the eldest of the group, and the only one of majority age to run for office – is voted into Congress by the new teen bloc.
+Taking his place in the Senate, Fergus wishes Frost and his people would now go away, but instead they get involved with Washington politics.
+When a Congressman from Sally LeRoy's home district suddenly dies, the band enters her in the special election that follows, and Sally—the eldest of the group, and the only one of majority age to run for office—is voted into Congress by the new teen bloc.